 SIP assists new immigrants and refugees to settle in Canada by providing orientation to their new communities as well as guidance and support to access necessary government and community services.

-Services are offered in: English, Spanish, Mandarin, Punjabi, Hindi, Urdu, Somali, Arabic, Kurdish, Farsi/Dari, Pashto, Turkish and Russian.
+Services are offered in: English, Spanish, Mandarin, Punjabi, Hindi, Urdu, Somali, Arabic, Kurdish, Farsi/Dari, Pashto, Turkish and Ukrainian.

 Needs Assessments and Referrals